dylanaraps/neofetch/README.md

                                 window.
 This only works with w3m.
     --yoffset px                How close the image will be to the top edge of the window.
 This only works with w3m.
+    --bg_color color            Background color to display behind transparent image.
+                                This only works with w3m.
     --gap num                   Gap between image and text.
                                 NOTE: --gap can take a negative value which will move the text closer to the left side.